raspberrypilearning/interactive-animation/en/step_2.md

 Compare the code used in each sprite in projects as each sprite has a different **algorithm** which makes its movement unique.
 To do this, click on each sprite's **Code** tab.

 --- /task ---

-REPEAT POPPING BALLOONS SECTION WHEN WE HAVE MORE EXAMPLES AS EMBEDDED PROJECTS WILLBE EASIER TO LOOK AT.

 *[algorithm]: A set of precise instructions for performing a task.